LanaSweet/MartianRobots/Readme.md

 Since the grid is rectangular and bounded (...yes Mars is a strange planet), a robot that moves "off" an edge of the grid is lost forever.
 However, lost robots leave a robot "scent" that prohibits future robots from dropping off the world at the same grid point.
 The scent is left at the last grid position the robot occupied before disappearing over the edge.
 An instruction to move "off" the world from a grid point from which a robot has been previously lost and it prevents the current robot of falling off the grid.
 However the robot can not continue its route and its last coordinates registered are those of the "scent" position.

+The app calculates the route of the robots and returns the last position on the grid.
+If the robot has fallen off the grid the last position is followed by the word LOST.

 ## Example of an input:
 ```
 5 3